-Increase in cyber and information security regulations
+Cyber and information security regulations will continue to increase

-Supply chain issues
+Supply chain issues continue

-The IT sector is feeling the effects of chip shortages, increased product costs, and shipping delays.
+The IT sector is still feeling the effects of chip shortages, increased product costs, and shipping delays.
 The rising costs that supply chain issues create negatively affect companies’ ability to upgrade their technology.

 The talent shortage in today’s labor market presents a challenge to rolling out advanced IT automation and digital workplace technologies.
 To combat this, organizations will be required to look towards contingent IT workers—such as freelancers or independent contractors—that can help with workload management when there are sudden spikes in demand or a need for specialized skills that are in short supply.